Spring 2025 - end of seasonWe are now closed for the 2025 planting season.

 • Roxbury Russet

-Roxbury Russet apple tree
+Roxbury Russet apple trees

 Roxbury Russet is probably the oldest apple variety originating from North America.